 Prof. Dr. Shyam P Lohani

-(Prof. Lohani is the Clinical Director of the Nepal Drug and Poison Information Centre and can be reached at email@example.com)
+(Prof. Lohani is the Founder and Academic Director of Nobel College and can be reached at firstname.lastname@example.org)

 Govt. to impose odd-even traffic rule from tomorrow05 Aug, 2020